-NOTICE OF 2020 ANNUAL MEETING OF STOCKHOLDERS
+NOTICE OF 2021 ANNUAL MEETING OF STOCKHOLDERS

 TIME: 10 a.m.
-E.D.T DATE: June 25, 2020 ACCESS: This year's annual meeting will be a virtual meeting via live audio webcast on the Internet.
-You will be able to attend the annual meeting, vote and submit your questions during the meeting by visiting www.virtualshareholdermeeting.com/ CYCC2020 and entering the 16-digit control number included in the Notice of Internet Availability or proxy card that you receive.
-For further information about the virtual annual meeting, please see the Questions and Answers about the Meeting beginning on page 2.
-PURPOSES: For the holders of our common stock ("Common Stock"): 1.
-To re-elect each of Spiro Rombotis and Dr. David U'Prichard, nominees for Class 2 directors, to our Board of Directors; 2.
-To ratify the selection of RSM US LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2020; 3.
-To approve a proposed amendment to the Company's 2018 Equity Incentive Plan to increase the number of shares of Common Stock available for the grant of awards by 700,000 shares; and 4 To approve by an advisory vote the compensation of our named executive
+E.D.T DATE: June 15, 2021

+ACCESS: This year's annual meeting will be a virtual meeting via live audio webcast on the

+Internet.
+You will be able to attend the annual meeting, vote and submit your questions during the meeting by visiting www.virtualshareholdermeeting.com/CYCC2021 and entering the 16-digit control number included in the Notice of Internet Availability or proxy card that you receive.
+For further information about the virtual annual meeting, please see the Questions and Answers about the Meeting beginning on page 2 of the accompanying proxy statement.

+PURPOSES: For the holders of our common stock ("Common Stock"):

+- 1. To re-elect each of Paul McBarron, Dr. Christopher Henney, and Dr. Robert Spiegel, nominees for Class 3 directors, to our Board of Directors; - 2.
+To ratify the selection of RSM US LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2021; - 3.
+To approve a proposed amendment to the Company's 2018 Equity Incentive Plan to increase the number of shares of Common Stock available for the grant of awards by 700,000 shares; and - 4.
+To approve by an advisory vote the compensation of our named executive officers, as disclosed in this proxy statement.